Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Experiments

-\textbf{Feature embedding comparison.} In order to intuitively illustrate the effect of the proposed MPA method on the feature space, the t-SNE visualization of feature embeddings before and after outdoor \textsc{Pin2Pan} domain adaptation is shown in Fig.~\ref{fig:supple_tsne_outdoor}.
-Each dot represents the center of all pixels that share the same class in its image, and these images are from the training set of the respective domain.
-The blue triangle ( \marksymbol{triangle}{rblue}) in the source- and target domain and the black triangle ( \marksymbol{triangle}{black}) in the mutual domain are the respective domain prototype of a certain class.
-Before domain adaptation, the feature embeddings of the source domain, the target domain, and their mutual domain are shown in Fig.~\ref{fig:s_before}, Fig.~\ref{fig:t_before}, and Fig.~\ref{fig:m_before}, respectively, while after adaptation they are shown in Fig.~\ref{fig:s_after}, Fig.~\ref{fig:t_after}, and Fig.~\ref{fig:m_after}, respectively.
+\textbf{Feature embedding comparison.} To illustrate the effect of MPA on the feature space, the t-SNE visualization of feature embeddings before and after outdoor \textsc{Pin2Pan} DA is shown in Fig.~\ref{fig:supple_tsne_outdoor}.
+Each dot is the center of all pixels that share the same class in its image, and these images are from the training set of the respective domain. {The blue triangle ( \marksymbol{triangle}{rblue}) in the source and target domains and the black triangle ( \marksymbol{triangle}{black}) in the mutual domain are the respective domain prototype of a certain class.} Before domain adaptation, the feature embeddings of the source domain, the target domain, and their mutual domain are shown in Fig.~\ref{fig:s_before}, Fig.~\ref{fig:t_before}, and Fig.~\ref{fig:m_before}, respectively, while after adaptation they are shown in Fig.~\ref{fig:s_after}, Fig.~\ref{fig:t_after}, and Fig.~\ref{fig:m_after}, respectively.
 As our proposed MPA method acts on the feature space and provides complementary feature alignment to both domains, their features are supposed to be more closely tied to their mutual prototypes, \ie, both domains go closer to each other bidirectionally.
 Comparing Fig.~\ref{fig:m_before} and Fig.~\ref{fig:m_after}, the proposed MPA method bridges the domain gap in the feature space and ties the feature distribution closer, such as mutual prototypes of \emph{sidewalk}, \emph{person}, \emph{rider}, and \emph{truck}.